mozilla/cargo-vet/book/src/motivation.md

 of technical guarantees, the responsibility for ensuring software integrity falls to humans.
 But reviewing every line of third-party code can be very time-consuming and difficult, and undermines the original premise of low-friction code reuse.
-Practically speaking, it usually just doesn't happen — even at large well-resourced companies.
+Practically speaking, it often just doesn't happen — even at large well-resourced companies.

 ### Tackling This in Rust
-There are two properties of Rust that make this problem more tractable.
+There are two properties of Rust that make this problem easier to solve.

 First, it's relatively easy to audit Rust code.
 Unlike C/C++, Rust code is memory-safe by default, and unlike JavaScript, there is no highly-dynamic shared